thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/listsinceblock.md

 {% enditemplate %}

-*Example from Bitcoin Core 0.13.1*
+*Example from Dash Core 0.12.2*

 Get all transactions since a particular block (including watch-only transactions) and the header hash of the sixth most recent block.

 {% highlight bash %}
-bitcoin-cli -testnet listsinceblock \
+dash-cli -testnet listsinceblock \
               00000000688633a503f69818a70eac281302e9189b1bb57a76a05c329fcda718 \
               6 true
 {% endhighlight %}